johnmcge/HReel/README.md

 ```

 lines begining with "#" will be ignored \
-If the SloMotion field is missing, it is trated as "no"
+If the SloMotion field is missing, it is treated as "no"